phong19092001/Vietnamese-Student-HackAI-2026/README.md

 ## Notes

-* The solution uses a local language model packaged with the Docker image.
+* The submitted Docker image already contains the required model for offline inference.
 * Judge is only executed when Solver and Critic disagree, reducing unnecessary inference while maintaining answer quality.
 * The program outputs both prediction results and per-question inference time as required by the competition.